 If homeopathic remedies do not work, there is no need for a theory as to how they work.
-In one hitherto unpublished study I documented that a certain sort of replicas of homeopathic preparations - ◦MGA replicas - work on bacteria from common tap water.
-Using regular procedures for checking the amount of bacteria in water samples, the town veterinarian in Trondheim came up with astounding results: For three different deliveries to him, the samples that had been put into an ◦MGA box for a while each, nothing added to their contents in any way, yielded more bacteria than the rest of the samples.
-Even though the veterinarian's counting of bacteria was faulty - he gave up counting the bacteria of some samples because there were too many - the overall results were there were well over 16 times more bacteria in the samples that had got "MGA box" treatment.
+In one hitherto unpublished study I documented that a certain sort of replicas of homeopathic preparations - ◦MGA replicas - effected bacteria from common tap water.
+Even though the veterinarian's counting of bacteria was not so helpful - he gave up counting the bacteria of some samples when he got to a thousand - the overall results were there were well over 16 times more bacteria in geometrical average in the samples that had got special influence-treatment.
 The documents are public.
-The figure 16 is a geometrical average and a misleading too, in that some of the bacteria in their Petri dishes had multiplied too much for the veterinarian to count them all; he just put "above 1000" - something like that - as his count for some of the samples.
+The geometrical average of sixteen is really misleadingly low, for some of the bacteria in their Petri dishes had multiplied so much that the counting veterinarian decided to put "above 1000" as his count for some samples.
+[A little more]

-Against such hitherto unpublished findings, findings that Carroll and others know nothing of, he says a bit askew that no reviews conclude that there is good evidence for any homeopathic remedy (HR) being effective.
-I doubt that.
-You may say I am somewhat sceptical to the statements of a sceptic.
-Ironical, isn't it?
-Or rather: It is as it should be . . .
-An advancing sceptic needs to get sceptical to scepticism itself too, before it is too late -
+Against such unpublished findings, findings that Carroll and others know nothing of, he says a bit askew that no reviews conclude that there is good evidence for any homeopathic remedy (HR) being effective.
+You might find I am somewhat sceptical to the statements of a sceptic . . .
+Then again, it is as it should be: an advancing sceptic needs to get sceptical to scepticism itself too, just to maintain consequence.